 Pipeline Forecast – Your sales pipeline is a good place to start to understand your forward-looking sales projection.
 It is important to have an automated way to track these forecasts, so you can go back and measure your accuracy through time.
 Your pipeline forecast is made up of a few key elements: (4) Number of Deals, (5) Win Rate, and the (6) Length of Sales Cycle.

 Sale Capacity Forecast – This forecast is based on your sales resources and how much quota is assigned to them.
 As your business grows, so will your sales team.
-It is important to have a clear expectation for what your sales team will produce.
-The three key drivers are: (7) Number of Sales People, (8) Assigned Quota, and (9) Sales Ramp Rates.
+It is important to have a clear expectation of what your sales team will produce.
+The three key drivers are (7) Number of Sales People, (8) Assigned Quota, and (9) Sales Ramp Rates.

 Customer Retention – If you live in the SaaS world, or in any business that relies on renewals, you need to track metrics about your customers.
 It is usually easier to up-sell an existing customer than it is to win a new logo.
 To understand the value of your customers you need to understand: (10) Renewal Rate, (11) Customer Acquisition Cost (CAC), and (12) Lifetime Customer Value (LTV).